 What exercise is safe for my senior pet?

-As with humans, as your pet ages, it will become slower and stiffer.
+As with humans, as your pet ages, they will become slower and stiffer.
 Dr Helen Harvey, a veterinary surgeon at Greencross Vets Wishart Road says, “We recommend a small amount of frequent low-impact exercise.
 Walking is great for your senior pet and will help keep them mobile and free of pain.
 Generally, walking on a leash is best as it limits dogs from running around like crazy before realising they have aches and pains from doing so.”

 Similarly, cats benefit from regular playtime to keep active.